graphicsdesk/spectate/template/README.md

 To start the development server, run `npm run dev`.

-To re-download the Google Doc, run `make download`.
+To re-download the Google Doc, run `spectate download`.

 ## Deploying to the web